 - Start with an intake interview.
 Call Joey Feng at 206-263-3658 who will take down your information and guide you forward in the process.

 - Screen for financial eligibility.
 Over the telephone, you can get screened to determine if you’re financially eligible to receive assistance from a public defender.

 - Get assigned to a lawyer.
-If you’re financially eligible and it appears your record meets the criteria for being vacated, you will be assigned an attorney who will meet with you and initiate the process.
+If you’re financially eligible, you will be assigned an attorney who will meet with you to discuss your situation.

 - File the petition with the court.
 Once a petition for criminal vacation is filed, it usually takes about eight weeks for the court to approve vacation orders.